TadavomnisT/Free_Books-Documents/An_introduction_to_computer_cryptography_EN/An_introduction_to_computer_cryptography_EN.md

 Why is cryptography such an important matter?

 1.3
-A few qoutes on cryptography
+A few quotes on cryptography

 \\_\\_\\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_